geckon/scripts/README.md

 # scripts
 Usually one purpose scripts provided without any warranty under the MIT License.
+Read the disclaimer at the bottom of this readme.

 [![Updates](https://pyup.io/repos/github/geckon/scripts/shield.svg)](https://pyup.io/repos/github/geckon/scripts/)

 ## Description

+### Directly runnable

 The following scripts are available in `bin` so you can include the directory in your `$PATH` if you are brave or foolish enough: